 Broomfield is home to some of the best parks in the area.
 Broomfield’s 700 acres of parks are the perfect places to walk, ride and play!
 There are 45 playgrounds throughout the city.
 My kids love the huge slide at the park next to the Community Park Ballfields, as well as the big “spiderweb” at Northmoor Park.

 #2 Open Space and Trails

 Included in Broomfield’s comprehensive plan is the goal of making 40% of the city’s planning area into open lands.
 The goal is to open opportunities to enjoy natural spaces within the city and protect wildlife and other natural resources.
 The City of Broomfield currently holds over 8400 acres of open land in the form of protected open space, golf courses, parks, and recreational areas.
 Broomfield also offers 316 miles of trails, multi-use paths & bike lanes.

 Our favorite pumpkin patch, Rock Creek Farm, is located just North of Broomfield.
 The farm’s vast acres of pumpkins turn the West side of 287 a bright orange every fall as the days creep toward Halloween.
 It’s not just the unobstructed views of the front range that drive the crowds — it’s the friendly service, the adorable farm animals, and the fun activities.

 #4 Broomfield Library & Auditorium

-The Broomfield Library offers a Children’s Library, Teen Zone, as well as offering an extensive collection of books and digital resources to all.
-Within the library is the Broomfield Auditorium, where the community enjoys concerts, plays, dance performances and other events.
+The Broomfield Library offers a Children’s Library, Teen Zone, as well as offering an extensive collection of books and digital resources for all.
+Within the library is the Broomfield Auditorium, where the community enjoys concerts, plays, dance performances, and other events.